Eveng0413/Grader-Matching-System/README.md

 2. Clone the repository for project 2
 3. Install Ruby 3.2.0 and Rails 7.0.8 (Instructions are in Setting up a development environment in the modules section in Carmen for class 3901)
 4. In the terminal type 'cd lab2'
-5. Once that is completed, run in the command line in terminal 'bundle' then 'rails db:migrate' then 'rails db:seed'
+5. Once that is completed, run in the command line in terminal 'bundle' then 'rails db: migrate' then 'rails db: seed'
-6. Finally 'run the rails server' in terminal and click one of the links that are given once the command is run successfully, and it should show the the login page
+6. Finally 'run the rails server' in the terminal and click one of the links that are given once the command is run successfully, and it should show the the login page

 ## Possible installation issues
- 1. If there is an issue with the steps on installing ruby or rails, try turning off the computer and turning it on the going through the steps again
+ 1. If there is an issue with the steps on installing ruby or rails, try turning off the computer and turning it on then going through the steps again
- 2. If there is some gem that cannot be installed after 'bundle', refer to the Gemfile to make sure correct version of ruby and rails are there
+ 2. If there is some gem that cannot be installed after 'bundle', refer to the Gemfile to make sure the correct version of ruby and rails are there
- 3. If the apllication is taking a long time to load or the application is frozen then, the rails server needs to be terminated and started again.
+ 3. If the application is taking a long time to load or the application is frozen then, the rails server needs to be terminated and started again.
 To do that, first type in "lsof -i :3000" to kill the server then the PID of the server shows up when that command is run. for the next command type in the terminal "kill -9 <pid>".
 After that a message should show up stating that the server was terminated.
 Then run "rails server" in the terminal to fix the issue at hand.

 ![alt text](http://url/to/osu.png)